ember-learn/guides-source/guides/release/components/customizing-a-components-element.md

 </p>
 ```

-Above javascript and handlebars code for component will generate the following markup:
+This code will generate markup that looks like this:

 ```html
 <div class="ember-view" id="ember173">